immasei/linked-in/README.md

 ## Overview
 This project is a LinkedIn-style backend system built using a microservices architecture.
 Each core feature is implemented as an independent service, and each service owns its own database.
-Microservices communicate with each other via `OpenFeign` for synchronous HTTP calls, and use `Kafka` for asynchronous event-based communication.
+Microservices communicate with each other via `OpenFeign` for synchronous HTTP calls, and use `Kafka` for asynchronous event-based communication (Java 21, Maven).

 <p align="center">
   <img src="./system-diagram.png" width="100%"/>